 - Synchronous transmission needs a clock signal between the source and target to let the target know of the new byte.
-While in asynchronous transmission, a clock signal is not needed because of the parity bit attached to the data sent which serves as a start indicator of the new byte.
+In comparison, with asynchronous transmission, a clock signal is not needed because of the parity bits that are attached to the data being transmitted, which serves as a start indicator of the new byte.

-- Data transfer rate of synchronous transmission is faster since it transmits in chunks of data, compared to asynchronous transmission which transmits one byte at a time.
+- The data transfer rate of synchronous transmission is faster since it transmits in chunks of data, compared to asynchronous transmission which transmits one byte at a time.

-- Asynchronous transmission is straightforward and cost-effective while synchronous transmission is complicated and pricey.
+- Asynchronous transmission is straightforward and cost-effective, while synchronous transmission is complicated and relatively pricey.

-- Synchronous transmission is systematic and needs lower overhead compared to asynchronous transmission.
+- Synchronous transmission is systematic and necessitates lower overhead figures compared to asynchronous transmission.

 Both synchronous and asynchronous transmission have their benefits and limitations.
-Asynchronous is used for sending a small amount of data while synchronous transmission is used for sending bulk of data.
-Therefore, that both synchronous and asynchronous transmissions are essential for data transmission.
+Asynchronous transmission is used for sending a small amount of data while synchronous transmission is used for sending bulk amounts of data.
+Thus, we can say that both synchronous and asynchronous transmission are essential for the overall process of data transmission.